Pranavsingal/GIH/README.md

-Here’s a polished and well-structured version of your project write-up for **Dokan – Your Digital Dukaan**.
-It maintains clarity, impact, and a professional tone while improving flow and formatting:

----

 # 🛍️ Dokan – Your Digital Dukaan

 **Dokan** is a lightweight, full-featured digital retail solution designed specifically for Indian *kirana* (grocery) stores.
 Developed during the **Global Innovation Hackathon**, Dokan equips small shop owners with an all-in-one platform for **inventory**, **billing**, and **customer management**.